 The United States Government requires that all international students file federal income tax form(s) every year, even if they have not received any income.
 Taxes can be filed as early as January 1st and as late as April 15th without penalty.
 If you were employed during the previous fiscal year, you will receive a W-2 from your (previous) employer.
 This document will be required when filling out your tax forms.
 If you have not received your W-2 by March 1st, you should contact your employer directly.

-Simmons College, in collaboration with Colleges of the Fenway, subscribes to CINTAX (Complete International Tax) preparation software.
-Every spring an e-mail is sent to our F-1 and J-1 international students and scholars to provide CINTAX log-in information.
+Simmons College, in collaboration with Colleges of the Fenway, subscribes to Glacier (Complete International Tax) preparation software.
+Every spring an e-mail is sent to our F-1 and J-1 international students and scholars to provide Glacier log-in information.
 It is recommended that you consult a tax preparer that specializes in international matters if you have additional tax questions.
 Your International Student Adviser is not a certified public accountant and is prohibited from advising you on most tax related questions.